Feyerabend/vm/metcalfe/README.md

 __return__
 : Return from call (pop from stack address and set the program counter).
-Also pop positions of input and output pointers from stack.
+Also pop positions of input and output pointers from a separate stack.

 __stop__
 : Stop the machine, print all of output.